rubberduck203/theupsyde/LeanEstimates/LeanEstimates.md

 ---

 ### Never give a single point estimate.
+???
+If you give someone a single point estimate, you've just given yourself a deadline.
 --

 ![Bar graph with many tall columns on the left, and a few short ones on the right.](img/CycleTimeDistribution.png)